-- > Vote for shareholder proposals seeking greater disclosure of significant environmental and social practices, and/or associated risks and liabilities. - > Vote for shareholder proposals asking companies to report in accordance with the Global Reporting Initiative (GRI). - > Vote for shareholder proposals seeking the preparation of sustainability reports.
+- > Vote for shareholder proposals seeking greater disclosure of significant environmental and social practices, and/or associated risks and liabilities. - > Vote for shareholder proposals asking companies to report in accordance with widely established frameworks such as the Global Reporting Initiative (GRI). - > Vote for shareholder proposals seeking the preparation of sustainability reports.